Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Existing Challenges and Motivation

-Nonetheless, there is an intrinsic tradeoff between tightness and statistical accuracy in this batching approach.
+The bound \eqref{CI batching} does not rely on any continuity of $h$, and $\tilde\sigma/\sqrt m$ is simply the sample standard error for a sample mean.
+This bound largely mitigates the aforementioned unstable estimation encountered in bounds that directly use the SAA asymptotic \eqref{CLT SAA general}.
+Nonetheless, there is an intrinsic tradeoff between the bound tightness and statistical accuracy.
 On one hand, $m$ must be chosen big enough (e.g., roughly $>30$) so that one can use the CLT to justify the approximation \eqref{CI batching}.
-Moreover, the larger is $m$, typically the smaller is the magnitude of the standard error in the second term of \eqref{CI batching}.
 On the other hand, the larger is $k$, the closer is $E[\hat Z_k^j]$ to $Z^*$ in \eqref{optimistic}, leading to a tighter lower bound for $Z^*$.
-This is thanks to a monotonicity property in that $E[\hat Z_n]$ is non-decreasing in $n$ \cite{mak1999monte}.
-Therefore, there is a tradeoff between the statistical accuracy controlled by $m$ (in terms of the validity of the CLT and the magnitude of the standard error term) and the tightness controlled by $k$ (in terms of the position of $E[\hat Z_k^j]$ in \eqref{optimistic}).
+This is thanks to a monotonicity property in that $E[\hat Z_n]$ is non-decreasing in $n$ (\cite{mak1999monte,norkin1998branch}).
+Therefore, there is a tradeoff between the statistical accuracy controlled by $m$ (in terms of the validity of the CLT) and the tightness controlled by $k$ (in terms of the position of $E[\hat Z_k^j]$ in \eqref{optimistic}).
 In the batching or the so-called multiple-replication approach of \cite{mak1999monte}, this tradeoff is confined to the relation $mk=n$.
-There have been suggestions to improve this tradeoff, e.g., by using overlapping batches \cite{love2015overlapping,love2011overlapping}, but their validity requires uniqueness or exponential convergence of the solution (e.g., in discrete decision space).
+There have been suggestions to improve this tradeoff, e.g., by using overlapping batches (\cite{love2015overlapping,love2011overlapping}), but their validity requires uniqueness or exponential convergence of the solution (e.g., in discrete decision space).